Print and PDF Options

 INDG 3001 [0.5 credit]

-An examination and discussion of different Indigenous forms of governance.
-Topics will vary by year and may include: Indigenous ways of knowing and forms of governance, community leadership, diplomatic relations, and struggles for self-determination.
+A gendered examination and discussion of Indigenous sovereignties.
+Topics will vary by year and may include: Indigenous ways of knowing, governance systems, embodied legal orders, community leadership, diplomatic relations, and struggles for self-determination.

 Precludes additional credit for INDG 3000 (no longer offered).

-Prerequisite(s): second-year standing or permission of the School of Indigenous and Canadian Studies.
+Prerequisite(s): second-year standing or permission of the Indigenous Studies program.

 Seminar three hours per week.